Architecture of Paris: The department store and the office building

-Railroad stations
+Railway stations

-The Belle Époque was the golden age of the Paris railroad station; they served as the gateways of the city for the visitors who arrived for the great Expositions.
+The Belle Époque was the golden age of the Paris railway station; they served as the gateways of the city for the visitors who arrived for the great Expositions.
 A new Gare de Lyon was built by Marius Toudoire between 1895 and 1902, making the maximum use of glass and iron combined with a picturesque bell tower and Beaux-Arts façade and decoration.
 The café of the station looked down on the platform where the trains arrived.
 The Gare d'Orsay (now the Musée d'Orsay was the first station in the center of the city, on the site of the old Ministry of Finance, burned by the Paris Commune.
 It was built in 1898–1900 in the palatial Beaux-Arts style by architect Victor Laloux.
 It was the first Paris station to be electrified and to place the train platforms below street level, a model soon copied by New York and other cities.